open-ch/pyrene/FAQ.md

 That action is automatically triggered upon a Pyrene release.

 You can also manually trigger a `Kitchensink` deployment in GitHub website, under Actions, Workflows, select `Kitchensink`.
 Click on the `Run workflow` button.
 This manual trigger is possible thanks to the `workflow_dispatch` property in the GitHub Actions file.

+____

+## Pyrene development
+Refer to the guideline for launching a development [environment](https://github.com/open-ch/pyrene/blob/main/kitchensink/DEVELOPMENT.md) with Pyrene.

+If you create a new component in the Pyrene subproject, you need to import it in the index fie.

+If you add a third party library, you need to load the css with the `css-loader` in the webpack configuration.

 ----